-In less intensive agricultural situations (like an old field pasture or abandoned area), soil disturbance must be created specifically for small game.
-Strip disking or plowing, where the ground is simply plowed or disked and left alone, is often done for this purpose.
-Strip disking/plowing should be done in long linear strips 30 to 50 feet wide by as long as possible next to or paralleling brushy or woody escape cover.
+In less intensive agricultural situations, such as an old field pasture or abandoned area, soil disturbance must be created specifically to maintain early-successional habitat for upland wildlife species.
+Strip disking or plowing, where the ground is simply plowed or disked and left alone for a period of time, is often done for this purpose.
+Strip disking/plowing should be done in long, linear strips 30 to 50 feet wide by as long as possible next to or paralleling brushy or woody escape cover.
 The disturbed area should be left fallow for three years following the disking.
 Usually after three years, the vegetation will become too thick for small game to use.
 Weedy species, such as foxtail, ragweed, partridge pea, Korean lespedeza and others, will volunteer in these fields.
 These are heavy seed-producing plants, which provide a high-energy food source for wildlife.